den-materials/php-wordpress/README.md

 1. Choose your language
 1. Click "Let's Go!"
 1. Create a `wordpress` sub database in MySQL
-	- Download a mysql GUI client: <http://www.sequelpro.com/download> and click download
+	- Download a mysql GUI client (<http://www.sequelpro.com/download> and click download)
 	- Open downloaded .dmg file
 	- Drag application icon to Applications directory and double click it.
 	- Click 'Socket' as your connection type